Understanding Fractions: Simplifying 4/3 to its Simplest Form

 2. Leaving it as an Improper Fraction (Sometimes Simpler):

 While converting to a mixed number is often preferred for practical applications, 4/3 is already in its simplest form as an improper fraction.
 There are no common factors (other than 1) between 4 and 3.
 The numbers 4 and 3 are relatively prime, meaning their greatest common divisor is 1.
-Therefore, no further simplification is possible.
+That's why, no further simplification is possible.

 The Greatest Common Divisor (GCD) and its Role in Simplification